marencc/intSiteCaller_update/README.md

 	* `ltrBit` is the LTR sequence as seen in MiSeq read 2
 	* `largeLTRFrag` is 43nt of the LTR sequence as seen from MiSeq read **1**
 	* `vectorSeq` is a filepath (either absolute or relative to the *primary analysis directory*) to the vector sequence in fasta format -- it is encouraged to place the vector sequence directly in the primary analysis directory, although that is not a requirement

+* Required `vector.fasta` vector sequence file as specified by `vectorSeq` in sampleInfo.tsv

 ## Usage